CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Click the **🗙** symbol to close the terminal pane.

-### Populate Unlimited Collection with Data of Different Types
+### Populate Unlimited Container with Data of Different Types

 1. Locate the **createDocument** method and change the documents array to use the **WatchLiveTelevisionChannel** class.
 It should now look like the below: